 Screenshots are a convenient tool.
 You can use them to help guide someone through a new app, capture essential messages, and take incriminating photos of your best friend while Skyping.
-Unfortunately, Apple computers and laptops don’t come with a straight forward Print Screen Key.
+Unfortunately, Apple desktops and laptops don’t come with a straightforward Print Screen key.

 Using keyboard commands

-MacOS keyboard commands are the easiest and quickest way to take a screenshot, whether you’re capturing the entire screen or just a portion.
-By default, Apple’s methods save your screenshot to the desktop.
-However, if you simply want to copy the screenshot to the clipboard, we provide a keyboard shortcut for that too.
+MacOS keyboard commands are the easiest and quickest ways to take screenshots, whether you’re capturing the entire screen or just a portion.
+By default, Apple’s methods save your screenshot to the desktop, but if you want to copy the screenshot to the clipboard, there’s a keyboard shortcut you can use instead.

 Capture the entire screen

-Method 1: Press the Command + Shift + 3 keys simultaneously for an instant capture to your desktop.
+Method 1: Press the Command + Shift + 3 keys simultaneously for an instant capture of your desktop.

 Method 2: Press the Command + Shift + 3 + Control keys simultaneously to save the image to your clipboard.